 Have you tried kinetic sand?
 It cleans up more easily than most sensory play and feels lovely in little hands.
 We keep ours in an airtight container when not in use.

-When I first began painting with my boys, we used this paint set.
+We used this paint set when I first began painting with my boys.
 This is a perfect starter for those venturing into painting with kids!

 Need child scissors?
 These blunt-edged scissors are a great way to help toddlers and preschoolers get comfortable with cutting.